 TL;DR

-Example Research
+Example

-Difficulty: how do you measure something as subjective as 'imagination vividness'?
+Difficulty: how do you measure 'imagination vividness'?

-Answer: build a brain decoder of imagination vividness.
+Solution: build a brain decoder of imagination vividness.

-Test of theory: when people see future rewards, their imagination vividness is low as measured by the brain decoder.
+Result: when people see future rewards, their imagination vividness is low as measured by the brain decoder.

 Paper: A neural signature of the vividness of prospective thought is modulated by temporal proximity during intertemporal decision making.
 [PDF]